v-artur/Golden_Oreos/README.md

 For the one-speaker model, the main method of reconstruction is the following for each subject:
 - We divide the set of feature vectors into <i>k</i> equal parts (where the initial value for <i>k</i> is 10, but we would like to experiment with other options as well).
 - We do <i>k</i> iterations.
-In each iteration, we label one of the parts as a test set (a different, never previously used part in each iteration) and a portion of the train set as validation set.
-Then we train the neural networks on the other <i>k-2</i> parts, validate them on the validation set, and finally, we reconstruct that part of the spectrogram which corresponds to the test set.
+In each iteration, we label one of the parts as test set (a different, never previously used part in each iteration), a portion of the remaining <i>k-2</i> parts as validation set, and the rest of the features as train set.
+We then train the models on the training set, validate them on the validation set, and finally reconstruct the part of the spectrogram that corresponds to the test set.
 - After <i>k</i> iterations, we completely reconstructed the spectrogram, so we compare it to the original.

 For the speaker-independent model, we chose 6 individuals to serve as train set, 2 other as validation set and the remaining 2 as test set.